Skip to main content

 4. Click symon_add_icon.png + Add tool.

-5. In the search bar, search for Confusion matrix.
-Click + Tool.
+5. In the search bar, search for Confusion matrix, and then click + Tool.

 Note